DennyScott/Blog-Posts/drafts/Using Sublime with Unity.md

 * Go To Definition Support
 * Vim Keybindings (It's my blog dammit!)

 Aside from that, I'd also like to update the look of Sublimes theme, Icon, and Syntax colors.
-This isn't required, but I find the standard a bit boring.
+This isn't required, and I'll note where we start it, but I find the standard a bit boring.
 The goal is to eventually look like this:

 ![Editor](https://raw.githubusercontent.com/DennyScott/Blog-Posts/master/released/Sublime-Unity/Screen%20Shot%202015-03-07%20at%208.24.51%20PM.png)

 *Note: This style isn't required, we can talk about some needed parts, but color is subjective, and totally up to you!*

 I develop on a Mac, so I'm going to start from there.
-If your using Windows, don't worry, you should have an easier time with this.
+If your using Windows, don't worry, you should have an easier time with some of this.
 This first section will have a bit of work in it just for Mac Developers, so I'll mark where Windows developers should be able to jump in.

 I'm also going to go through this with the assumption that you don't have some of the basic tools like package control.
 If you know them, feel free to skip those segments!

 ##Mac

 ###HomeBrew
 First thing, we need to install [Home Brew](http://brew.sh/).
 Home brew is a package management system for Mac OSX.
-I won't go into detail, you can download it and install it through the terminal with:
+I won't go into details, but you can download it and install it through the terminal with:

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 ###Mono
-Homebrew has a ton of great packages, so I recommend checking out other things it has installed.
+Homebrew has a ton of great packages to easily download, it's always handy when you can install something straight from homebrew.
 For us we want Mono.
 Mono is an open-source implementation of the .NET framework.
 It's going to allow us to build and run C# files on our mac.
 You install it in the terminal like such:

 ```
 brew install mono